 Infrastructure Grant applicants may apply for a minimum federal award of \$100,000 and a maximum award of \$2 million.
-Projects may start at the time of awardment notification, and must be completed by May 24, 2027.
+Projects may start on July 25, 2024, and must be completed by May 24, 2027.
 Grant applicants are required to contribute 50% of the total proposed project cost as a match to federal funding.
 For historically underserved farmers and ranchers and small businesses that qualify under the Small Business Administration (SBA) including small, disadvantaged businesses, women-owned small businesses, and veteran-owned small businesses, the required match is reduced to 25% of the total proposed project cost.